deepakshrma/faster-binder/README.md

 ## Faster Binder

-A Java lib which bind POJO/Config class with a JSON/YML properties in easy way.
-API is build on top of Reflection.
-Means, It will throw exceptions on load class load rather than giving null pointer exception at runtime.
+A Java lib which binds POJO/Config class with a JSON/YML properties in an easy way.
+API is built on top of Reflection.
+Means, It will throw exceptions on load class load rather than be throwing null pointer exception at runtime.

 ## Dependencies
 * jackson-databind-2.2.3